Looking for a no-fuss mobile plan? Internode's got your number.

 Internode NodeMobile SIM-only plans

-- NodeMobile Starter, which includes 2GB of data and $400 of standard national calls and texts for $19.99 a month
+- NodeMobile Value, which includes 2GB of data and $550 of standard national calls and texts for $19.99 a month

-- NodeMobile Value, which includes 2GB of data and unlimited standard national calls and texts for $29.99 a month
+- NodeMobile Standard, which includes 3GB of data and unlimited standard national calls and texts for $24.99 a month

-- NodeMobile Premium, which includes 7GB of data, unlimited standard national calls and texts and $300 of international call credit for $39.99 a month
+- NodeMobile Premium, which includes 4GB of data, unlimited standard national calls and texts and $100 of international call credit for $29.99 a month

-Along with the monthly fee, all four NodeMobile plans incur a one-off setup fee of $10 to cover the cost and delivery of your NodeMobile SIM card.
+Along with the monthly fee, all five NodeMobile plans incur a one-off setup fee of $10 to cover the cost and delivery of your NodeMobile SIM card.

 Internode takes a proactive approach to managing customer spending on its NodeMobile plans, sending notifications when you hit certain thresholds of call and data usage within your monthly limit.
-By default, Internode also suspends call or data services if you rack up more than $200 of excess charges, adding a safety net to keep you from drowning in a thousand-dollar mobile bill.
-If you re-enable your service and incur excess charges of more than $500, or use more than 10GB over your monthly data limit, Internode may suspend your service completely until your next billing cycle.
+By default, Internode suspends call or data services if you rack up more than $500 of excess charges, adding a safety net to keep you from drowning in a thousand-dollar mobile bill.
+You can also proactively set warnings through Internode's customer portal to more carefully manage any excess spend.

 Excess usage charges themselves are typical for Aussie mobile providers, with any data over your monthly cap charged at $10 per 1GB.
 Data is tallied in 1GB chunks, so even if you only use a few MB over your monthly cap, you'll still have to pay the full $10.